 Soft Plastic Baits-best baits for beginners,

-Plastic Worms-available in many shapes, colors, & sizes
+Plastic is available in many shapes, colors, & sizes

 Spoons-attract predatory fish